Making Metal Clay Rings

 What Clay To Use

 pretty quickly and its fairly easy to break when its thin.
-Low-fire clays such
+If you choose to use fine silver as a medium to create rings, low-fire clays such

 as ACS 650 Low Fire and PMC 3 have the smallest particle sizes so they sinter